Ensure the best health and safety

 Health and safety has long been a fundamental part of our values and our sustainability agenda, with clear targets and processes in place to ensure real progress.

-All employees and contractors in production are covered by a reporting system to track incidents and hours worked, and our ambition is to apply the same OHS management system throughout the Group and among our contractors.
+All employees and contractors in production are covered by a reporting system to track incidents and hours worked, and our ambition is to apply the same occupational, health and safety (OHS) management system throughout the Group and among our contractors.
 All manufacturing sites have Central Safety Committees that include managers, workers and worker representatives.
-All employees receive safety training at their induction and annual training tailored to their function.
+All employees receive safety training when they start at Electrolux and annual training tailored to their function.

 Our manufacturing site safety audits involve three activities: a behavioral audit carried out by line managers and team leaders on a monthly basis, a safety audit carried out by OHS engineers, and a Safety Management System Audit by Regional or Global Safety Leaders.